ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 ### The Redis Section

-The "Redis" section contains information suited to applications making connections to Redis.
+The "Redis" section contains information that is suited to applications making connections to Redis.

 Field Name|Index|Description
 ----------|-----|-----------
-`Type`||Type of connection - for Redis, it is "URI" `Scheme`||Scheme for a URI - for Redis, it is "rediss" `Path`||Path for a URI - for Redis, it is the database number `Authentication`|`Username`|A username that should be used when connecting.
+`Type`||Type of connection - for Redis, it is "URI" `Scheme`||Scheme for a URI - for Redis, it is "rediss" `Path`||Path for a URI - for Redis, it is the database number `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.
 `Hosts`|`0...`|A hostname and port to connect to